Nostalgia is a look at what we loved, way back when. Teri is a journalist who enjoys writing about life and the cool stuff of yesteryear.

 - The Burger Brewing Company: (Operated as a malt house beginning in 1880 and then in 1934 under the name of Windisch-Muhlhauser Lion Brewery (Lion Brewery).
 Closed in 1973): Burger Beer & Ale, Red Lion Ale, Tap Beer.

 - Cliffsyde Brewing Company: (Opened in 1846 as the George Klotter & Co., Hamilton Brewery.
 Operated as the J.G/William G. Sohn Brewing Company from 1870-1907.
-Closed in 1925, reopened in 1933.
+It closed in 1925 and reopened in 1933.
 Purchased by the Red Top Brewing Company, closed in 1957): Felsenbrau Beer, Hi-Cliff Beer, Old Hickory Ale.

 - Hudepohl Brewing Company: (Plant No.1 opened in 1850 as the Gottfried & Henry Koehler Buckeye Street Brewery.
 Plant No. 2 opened in 1860 as the Lackman & Sandman Brewery, becoming the Herman Lackman Brewing Company from 1890-1919.
 Hudepohl purchased the plant in 1934 and closed Plant No. 1 in 1953.
 In 1973, the company acquired the assets of the Burger Brewing Company and then merged with Schoenling in 1986.
 Plant No. 2 closed in 1987): Christian Moerlein Cincinnati Select, Chevy Ale, Hudy Delight Beer, Ludwig Hudepohl Bock/Oktoberfest Beer, Hudepohl 14-K Beer.

-- In 1853, the Christian Moerlein brewery produced and sold beer in Cincinnati and other American cities as well as exporting it to Europe and South America.
-The brewery closed during the alcohol-prohibition of the 1920s but the Christian Moerlein brand (produced by Hudepohl) was reintroduced in 1981.
+- In 1853, the Christian Moerlein brewery produced and sold beer in Cincinnati and other American cities and exported it to Europe and South America.
+The brewery closed during the alcohol prohibition of the 1920s, but the Christian Moerlein brand (produced by Hudepohl) was reintroduced in 1981.

 - Hudepohl-Schoenling Brewing Company: (The brewery was sold in 1996 to the Boston Beer Company, renamed the Samuel Adams Brewery.
 In 1999, the company was sold to the Snyder International Brewing Group which sent production to its subsidiary, the Frederick Brewing Company.
 In 2004, a Cincinnati investment group bought the brands and recipes to formerly locally-produced beers): Burger Beer, Christian Moerlein Cincinnati Select, Hudy Delight Beer, Little Kings Cream Ale, Hudy Gold, Mt.
 Everest Malt Liquor, Burger Light.